saibodicherla/SPAR-Test/README.md

-# 💡 :bulb: Purpose
+# 💡 purpose

-Build an API that takes a personal identity number as input over HTTP and responds with information gathered from SPAR about that person which Preferably in a specific format that is easier to consume than XML.
+Build an API that takes a swedish personal identity number as input over HTTP and responds with information gathered from SPAR about that person which Preferably in a specific format that is easier to consume than XML.
 For Instance, JSON.

 The Service should be accepts an following known 'formats' & ensure its validity:-